History of the Omega Chapter House

 - In 1978, the Chapter Room, as we know it now, was greatly enlarged by extending the House out over the existing carport.
 It also allowed the addition of a sewing room (formerly the copy room and now a guest room) and the small bathroom.
 The firms involved were Suzanne Sandifer Designs, the Ed Padgett Co., the Rathgeber Co. and Patti Riley, ASID.

 No history of the Omega Chapter House would be complete without the inclusion of the various House Mothers (now called House Directors) that have, over almost 100 years, made everyone’s experiences at the House so special.
-The list includes: (at some point, adding pictures of them would be WAY cool)
+The list includes:

 - Eva Prendergast, known to all as Mrs. Prendy, was Omega’s first House Mother, serving 28 years from 1923-1951